 Based on Figure 8, the PVI durations of both aspirated stop classes appear to increase at slower speech rates at least slightly more than the burst durations of the other two classes.
 Since even the unaspirated classes do have some positive VOT, the model of PVI duration seeks to establish whether the effect of speech rate on PVI duration is greater for the Th/Dh stop classes than the T/D classes.
 The fourway Class factor was therefore coded with a contrast that compares the aspirated to the unaspirated classes, as well as two contrasts coding the difference between the two unaspirated classes and between the two aspirated classes.
-Before running the model, observations without a burst (PVI=0) were excluded (n = 13, 3.0% of total).
+Before running the model, observations without a burst (PVI=0) were excluded (n=13, 3.0% of total).
 The model included fixed-effect terms for Class, Speech rate, and the interaction between the two, as well as Place of articulation (POA).
 The fourlevel POA factor is coded using Helmert contrasts comparing less-anterior with more-anterior places (alveolar vs. bilabial, retroflex vs. alveolar/bilabial, etc.).
 The model's random-effect structure was as 'maximal' as feasible (Barr et al., 2013).
-The model's fixed effects are summarized in Table 10.
+The model's fixed effects are summarized in Table 9.

-The model confirms the hypothesis of primary interest: PVI duration increases as a function of speech rate significantly more for the aspirated (Th and Dh) classes than the unaspirated classes (T and D) (Class: Speech Rate (Th/Dh vs. T/D): p = 0.028), while the speech rate effect does not significantly differ between the voiced and voiceless aspirated classes (p = 0.083).
-The model also confirms the observation in section 4.1 that the PVI duration of Th/Dh is significantly longer than that of the T/D classes (p < 0.001), and that the PVI duration of Th is significantly longer than that of Dh (p = 0.0038).
-The PVI of T and D also differ significantly (p = 0.048), though the effect size is smaller and the p-value less significant than the other contrasts (Th/Dh vs. T/D, Th vs. DH).
-POA is also a
+The model confirms the hypothesis of primary interest: PVI duration increases as a function of speech rate significantly more for the aspirated (Th and Dh) classes than the unaspirated classes (T and D) (Class: Speech Rate (Th/Dh vs. T/D): p = 0.028), while the speech rate effect does not significantly differ between

-&lt;sup>9The model included by-speaker and by-word random intercepts as well as random slopes for Speech rate (by-speaker, by-word), Class (by-speaker), and for the Speech rate-by-Class interaction for the key Class contrast, capturing the difference between Th/Dh and T/D. Adding in the remaining two Speech rate-by-Class interaction terms led to an overparametrized model which did not converge.
+&lt;sup>7The model included by-speaker and by-word random intercepts as well as random slopes for Speech rate (by-speaker, by-word), Class (by-speaker), and for the Speech rate-by-Class interaction for the key Class contrast, capturing the difference between Th/Dh and T/D. Adding in the remaining two Speech rate-by-Class interaction terms led to an overparametrized model which did not converge.
 We also did not include correlations between random effects for the same reason.